katzmaria/katzmaria/README.md

-# 👋 Hi, I'm Maria-Christine Catiche!
+# 👋 Hello, I'm Maria-Christine !

 💻 **Software Engineering Student at Concordia University**
-📍 Montreal, Quebec, Canada
+📍 Gatineau/Montreal, Quebec, Canada

 ## About Me
 I am a dedicated software engineering student passionate about creating innovative solutions and exploring new languages.
 I also enjoy developing software that enhances user experiences and improves processes.